Create an Airwallex account today

 Cons

-• No physical branches – digital only platform and service
+• No physical branches – digital-only platform and service

-• New updates and optimisations being released regularly, which may not suit the user habits of all consumers
+• New updates and optimisations are being released regularly, which may not suit every user

 • Physical POS system coming soon